 My counselling sessions are never the same because the client very much guides them.
 However, I believe that our core beliefs impact self-esteem and the way we view ourselves and the world around us, so it's a good idea to get to know the client and their experiences that way, I can help the client get back on track.
 I think psycho-education is definitely the way to go; helping the client understand why they might feel a certain way and giving them the tools empowers the client and helps them grow through self-awareness.

-1) I have recently achieved a Bachelor of Science Degree with Honours in Counselling.
+1) I have recently achieved a Bachelor of Science Degree with Honours in Counselling with a First Class.
 2)I have achieved a Foundation Degree of Science in Counselling with a Distinction.
 3) I have been a volunteer at a charitable organisation for seven years working with women with mental health issues and those who are in a domestic abuse relationship, both current or historical.
 During that time I have been both a support worker, a counsellor and I have co-facilitated a CBT course and grief and bereavement course.